openstack/python-keystoneclient/doc/source/man/keystone.rst

 password.
 You can do this with the :option:`--os-username`, :option:`--os-password`.

-Keystone allows a user to be associated with one or more tenants.
-To specify the tenant for which you want to authorize against, you may optionally specify a :option:`--os-tenant-id` or :option:`--os-tenant-name`.
+Keystone allows a user to be associated with one or more projects which are historically called tenants.
+To specify the project for which you want to authorize against, you may optionally specify a :option:`--os-tenant-id` or :option:`--os-tenant-name`.

 Instead of using options, it is easier to just set them as environment
 variables: